Find your perfect value college

 The University of Massachusetts at Amherst is one of the high-quality schools offering accredited online Paralegal certificate programs.
 Their program is entirely online and offers an interesting synthesis of practical skills application and legal theory.
 There are two interesting features that set this program apart from the others which include: a practicum that engages students in the real-world skills of law, and a class specifically on computer applications for legal professionals.
 The program is known for its flexibility, as well as its access to faculty who are leaders in the field of law.
 The entire program is 18 credits in length.

 Auburn University was established in 1856 as a public research institution.
 They were first created under the name East Alabama Male College and maintained close ties to the Methodist Episcopal Church.
-Historically, they only accepted white students up until 1964, when they offered admission to the first African American male student named Harold A. Franklin.
-They are now one of the few schools in the country with designations for space grant, sea grant, and land-grant research.
+Historically, they only accepted white students up until 1964, when they offered admission to the first African-American male student named Harold A. Franklin.
+They are now one of the few schools in the country with designations for space grants, sea grants, and land-grant research.
 Their campus is located on 1,843 acres of land in Auburn, Alabama.
 The US News and World Report ranked Auburn 103rd in the country among public and private universities.

-Auburn University offers an Advanced Paralegal Certificate Course through their office of Professional and Continuing Education.
+Auburn University offers an Advanced Paralegal Certificate course through its Office of Professional and Continuing Education.
 This program was created to build on the skills from the nationally acclaimed Paralegal Certificate Course.
 The class is structured for students to Choose and complete six topics within the list of advanced paralegal course topics.
 Each class is administered in a seven-week online session.
 None of the classes have to be taken in any order in particular.
-Some of the topics include Intellectual Property, Family Law, Advanced Legal Research, Bankruptcy Law, Criminal Procedure, among others.
+Some of the topics include Intellectual Property, Family Law, Advanced Legal Research, Bankruptcy Law, and Criminal Procedure, among others.
 Students can tailor the program to fit their personal and professional interests and goals.

 Bay Path University was established in 1897, under the original name Bay Path Institute.
 Their early mission included urban education that supported business and job growth.
 Their name came from the Bay Path for which they were located, which was where the western part of the state joined with the Massachusetts Bay colony.
 They are now located in the town of Longmeadow, Massachusetts on a 46-acre campus.
 They are primarily an all women’s school that offers bachelor’s and master’s degree educations online and in person.
 They do have coeducational master’s degree programming.
 They make an extra effort to cater to adult learners.